sugarvoid/mini-jam-175/readme.md

 ### Goal :dart:

--   Navigate through the appropriate ring based on the bar on top.
+-   Navigate through the appropriate flags based on the bar on top.

 ### Controls :joystick: